x1hibi/BashScripts/README.md

-# shellscripting
+# Bash Scritps
-scripts for remote host
+### Scripts for optimization for remote host using ssh